feedbase/feedbase/README.md

 * The core Feedbase object
 * A medianizer, configurable by any owner contract
-* A "receiver" contract that interprets EIP712 signed messages, to decouple sensors and relays and manage key rotations for persistent oracle identities
+* A `BasicReceiver` contract that interprets EIP712 signed messages, to decouple oracles from relays and manage key rotations for persistent oracle identities
 * Basic sensor utilities to easily convert existing web 2.0 APIs into feedbase signed message streams

 Here are some more ideas of what you can build: